renpy/renpy/sphinx/source/screens.rst

 .. screen-property:: prefer_screen_to_id

-    If true, when a property is provided by both the the screen and a displayble identifier, the screen property is used.
+    If true, when a property is provided by both the screen and a displayble identifier, the screen property is used.
 If false, the default, the displayable property is used.
 (This can be used to decide if the screen overrides properties set by a Character.)